ryoko-ok/Oka_R_MyFavouriteThings/README.md

 ## Installation

-First, you see my three favourit things.
+1. First, you see my three favourit things main page
+2. Click "Read More"
+3. Move to Favourite things page automatically
+4. You will see icons
-When you click the item, you will see the details.
+5. When you click the item, you will see the details

 ## Contributing